TwoPeezy/Peezy/README.md

-peezy
+Peezy
 =====
-### A random Noire game that we have come to love.
+A very random Noire game that we have come to love.

+**Licensed under MIT.**